Adult Children of Emotionally Immature ParentsAs a child, I often found myself in one of three painful situations:

 One crucial thing I want to point out before we’re done with this review is…

-If one of our parents had a substance abuse dependency, they are virtually guaranteed to be EI.
+If a parent had or has a substance dependency (alcohol, drugs, etc.) … they are virtually guaranteed to be EI.

-This is even more important for those of us with children.
+This journey is even more important for those of us with our own children.

 The Table of Contents: